 The new year means different things to different people.
-As children, we were asked what our “resolution” for the next year would be, and it usually involved giving up chocolate, walking the dog more often, or keeping our rooms tidy.
+As children, we were asked what our resolution for the next year would be.
+It usually involved giving up chocolate, walking the dog more often, or keeping our rooms tidy.
 All of which went out of the window within a few days.

 - Did you feel you made poor decisions last year?

 - Perhaps you didn’t focus as much on your goals as you intended?

 - Did you lose your direction along the way?

 - Or, perhaps you are harbouring an old habit that you want to break free from?

 If you are living or reliving an old version of you, then you are not allowing yourself the freedom to fully change.
 Hanging onto negativity into the new year, and beyond, will only mean that you are not living to your full potential.

 Letting go of negative feelings and emotions from the past isn’t always easy.
 It is a choice though, and one that only you can make.

 If you want to follow a different path next year, first release anything that will burden your journey.